Solar Power Solutions

-- During a power outage the inverter converts the stored battery power to normal AC power.
+- During a power outage the inverter converts the stored battery power to normal AC power to supply all essentials.

 - In cases of extended power failures the back-up system can be further charged with a generator.

 - Back-up systems can be installed with or without solar panels.
-A back-up system with solar panels is similar to an off-grid system, except that it is smaller in size and production capacity.
+A back-up system with solar panels is similar to a Hybrid system, except that it is smaller in size and production capacity.

-- We recommend back-up systems that are solar ready and that can be integrated into a complete island or hybrid system to ensure maximum future value for money.
+- We recommend back-up systems that are solar ready that can be integrated into a complete hybrid system to ensure maximum future value for money.

-- Life expectancy of back-up systems will depend mainly on the quality of the inverter and the batteries or capacitor that you install.
-Over utilization of back-systems will shorten its life expectancy, this does not apply when a Super Capacitor is used.
+- Life expectancy of back-up systems will depend mainly on the quality of the inverter and the batteries that you install.

 Back-up system components:

-- Hybrid systems are a clever solution that incorporates a grid tied system, an off-grid system and a backup system into a single system solution.
+- Hybrid systems are clever solutions that incorporates a grid tie system, an off-grid system and a backup system into a single system solution.

-- Certain off-grid inverters with ESS (energy storage system) design functionality can also operate as a hybrid solution.
+- Certain off-grid inverters with an ESS (energy storage system) design functionality can also operate as a hybrid solution.
 Inverter with the ESS function are installed as a grid tie with battery storage.
-This will offer best of both worlds, grid tie and off grid in one solution.
-Excess solar power generated can be stored in the batteries and if more power is required than what the solar system is delivering it can use power Eskom power to cater for the excess.
+This will offer the best of both worlds, grid tie and off grid in one solar solution.
+Excess solar power generated can be stored in the batteries and if more power is required than what the solar system is delivering it can use Eskom power to assist.

-- Hybrid systems are used for self-consumption with a grid presence to offer you all the benefits of the grid, off-grid and backup systems.
+- Hybrid systems are proposed for self-consumption with a grid presence to offer you all the benefits of the grid, off-grid and backup systems.

-- With Hybrid systems the backup batteries or Super Capacitor are charged by either or both the grid and the solar panels.
+- With Hybrid systems the backup batteries are charged by either or both the grid and the solar panels.

 - The system will run a residence off-grid during the night, discharging the batteries to a predetermined level.
-Unlike Grid tied systems the Hybrid system freely switches to off-grid operation in cases of grid power failure, which means that your green power will be available even during power outages.
+Unlike Grid tie systems the Hybrid system freely switches to off-grid operation in cases of grid power failure.
+This means that your solar power will be available during loadshedding.

-- Hybrid systems are cheaper than Off-grid systems as it usually requires a smaller battery bank or storage unit to supply only essential equipment during power outages.
+- Hybrid systems are cheaper than Off-grid systems as it usually requires a smaller battery bank to supply only essential equipment during loadshedding.

 Hybrid system components:

-- Grid & Off-grid inverter (or only an Off-Grid inverter with ESS function)
+- A hybrid inverter or only an Off-Grid inverter with ESS functionality

 - Solar panels